rickstaa/stable-learning-control/docs/source/usage/algorithms/lac.rst

 Saved Model Contents: TensorFlow Version
 ----------------------------------------

-The TensorFlow version of the SAC algorithm is implemented by subclassing the :class:`tf.nn.Model` class.
+The TensorFlow version of the LAC algorithm is implemented by subclassing the :class:`tf.nn.Model` class.
 As a result, both the full model and the current model weights are saved.
 The complete model can be found in the ``saved_model.pb`` file, while the current weights checkpoints are found in the ``tf_safe/weights_checkpoint*`` file.
 For an example of using these two methods, see :ref:`saving_and_loading` or the :tensorflow:`TensorFlow documentation <tutorials/keras/save_and_load>`.